Dr. Evans: Urgent care is for when you have a disease or an illness where you’re not going to have a life or limb-threatening problems within a week.

 Dr. Evans: It can be very hard to acknowledge that you need help.
 This goes for all of us.
 Nobody wants lights, and sirens and firemen and folks in big, heavy yellow gear walking up to the house and knocking on the door and to be surrendered to get help.

-When to call is important and I would say that if somebody feels they're going to lose consciousness, if they can't mobilize themselves, if they don't have access to transportation, if they have any of the big three — if their head, their vision, their breathing or their chest or their abdomen feels imperiled or severely injured — they need to get to the emergency department.
+When to call is important.
+I would say that if somebody feels they’re going to lose consciousness, if they can't mobilize themselves, if they don't have access to transportation, if they have any of the big three — if their head, their vision, their breathing or their chest or their abdomen feels imperiled or severely injured — they need to get to the emergency department.
 And it's 911 every time.

 Strokes and chest pain are the two most popular source of complaints where people will use 911 appropriately.
 So, if somebody's dizzy, or has slurred speech, or trouble with their vision, or difficulty mobilizing themselves or chest pain of any sort, that really is 911, so that those access providers can get you there in traffic and you're with somebody who can responsibly take care of you when you're on your way.